-- ☐ If the word is Active, lists of records displayed in the window only include active records.
+□ If the word is Active, lists of records displayed in the window only include active records.
 This means that the window only shows records that haven't been deleted.
-For work orders, requests, and purchase orders, it also means that it only shows records that are "recent".
-By default, a record is "recent" if it's less than 500 days old; your MainBoss administrator may use Administration | CompanyInformationto change what counts as "recent."
-(Note that in rare cases, deleted records sometimes have to be shown in order to display undeleted ones). - ☐ If the word is All, the viewer is showing all records, no matter how old, including those that have been deleted.
-Deleted records are marked with a red X on the left.
-(Note that if you have many old records, MainBoss may take a considerable time to obtain them all from the database.)
+For requests, work orders, and purchase orders, it also means that it only shows records that are "recent".
+By default, a record is "recent" if it's less than 500 days old; your MainBoss administrator may change what counts as "recent."